rticommunity/rticonnextdds-wirechart/README.md

 ## Details

 - **Length Calculation:** The size in bytes is calculated based on the entire frame size, including IP, UDP, and RTPS headers.
-These lengths are attributed to the first RTPS submessage (often a `DATA` submessage).
+The cumulative header length is attributed to the first RTPS entity submessage (often a `DATA` submessage).
+Interpreter submessages (e.g. `INTO_TS`) are also attributed to the first entity submessage.
 Any subsequence submessages (e.g. a `PIGGYBACK_HEARTBEAT`) will be the actual submessage length.
+For example, if a frame has `INFO_TS`, `DATA`, and `HEARTBEAT` submessages, the length of each submessage will be:
+    - `DATA`: Length of IP, UDP, and RTPS headers + Length of `INFO_TS` + Length of `DATA`
+    - `HEARTBEAT` Length of `HEARTBEAT`
 - **Node Graphs:**
     - Node graphs will only be accurate for RELIABLE DW/DR pairs.
 It's possible that a BEST_EFFORT DW/DR will display, but not guaranteed.
 If the DW starts before the DR, a `GAP` submessage will be sent when the DR matches, which has the data required to show up on the node graph.
 See issues [4](https://github.com/rticommunity/rti-wirechart/issues/4) and [25](https://github.com/rticommunity/rti-wirechart/issues/25).
     - Node graphs do not differentiate between domains.
 For example, if the topic `Squares` is in both domains 0 and 1, they will display in the same graph.
 See issue [26](https://github.com/rticommunity/rti-wirechart/issues/26).